 After downloading and installing the Android device, launch Dr.Fone software on your computer and laptop.
 From the list of toolkits, select Phone Backup.

 Connect your device to your computer by using a USB cable; make sure that you have your device's USB debugging mode enabled.
 If your Android device is running on Android 4.2.2 or above, a pop-up window will appear to ask you to allow USB debugging---tap on the OK button.

-Note: if you have used this software to backup your Android device, you can check which SMS have been backed up by clicking on the View backup history link.
+Note: if you have used this software to backup your Android device, you can check which SMS has been backed up by clicking on the View backup history link.